 - Services or products

-And the best way to do this by building a website.
-There are so many easy-to-use and affordable options for getting started, and this post can help you determine which platform is right for you.
+There are so many easy-to-use and affordable options for building your website, and this post can help you determine which platform or online marketplace s right for you.

 4. Market Your Small Business